ygsiro/windows-codecs/wincodecs/IWICMetadataQueryReader.md

 title: IWICMetadataQueryReader
 TOC:
   - name: Inheritance
+  - name: Remarks
+  - name: GetContainerFormat
+  - name: GetEnumerator
+  - name: GetLocation
+  - name: GetMetadataByName
 ---

 Exposes methods for retrieving metadata blocks and items from a decoder or its image frames using a metadata query expression.

 ## Inheritance

-The IWICMetadataQueryReader interface inherits from the IUnknown interface.
-IWICMetadataQueryReader also has these types of members:
+The **IWICMetadataQueryReader** interface inherits from the IUnknown interface.
+**IWICMetadataQueryReader** also has these types of members:

 ## Remarks

 A metadata query reader uses metadata query expressions to access embedded metadata.
 For more information on the metadata query language, see the Metadata Query Language Overview.

 The benefit of the query reader is the ability to access a metadata item in a single step.

+[wmbr]: IWICMetadataBlockReader
+[wmr]: IWICMetadataReader

 The query reader also provides the way to traverse the whole set of metadata hierarchy with the help of the GetEnumerator method.
-However, it is not recommended to use this method since IWICMetadataBlockReader and IWICMetadataReader provide a more convenient and cheaper way.
+However, it is not recommended to use this method since [IWICMetadataBlockReader][wmbr] and [IWICMetadataReader][wmr] provide a more convenient and cheaper way.

 ## GetContainerFormat